GLOBAL MARKETS-Shares rebound, Treasury yields rise on stronger data

 By Herbert Lash

-NEW YORK, May 17 (Reuters) - Global equity markets rebounded and Treasury yields rose on Tuesday, as an easing of China's crackdowns on tech and COVID-19 along with solid U.S. retail sales in April suggested economic growth might be getting stronger.
+NEW YORK, May 17 (Reuters) - Global equity markets rallied and Treasury yields rose on Tuesday, as solid U.S. retail sales in April suggested economic growth might strengthen, as did an easing of China's lockdowns to contain the COVID-19 pandemic.

 The data show U.S. consumers weathering inflationary headwinds as sales gained for the fourth consecutive month, said Jeffrey Roach, chief economist for LPL Financial.
 Sales are nominal, so much of the increase is from higher prices, he said.